Amits64/Basketball/README.md

 # Basketball

-# This is a Java project for built using Maven.
+# This is a Java project built using Maven.

 # Fellas, feel free to make an edit on the pom file provided for any testing purposes.